Azure/azure-devtestlab/tasks/Node/README.md

 * The latest version of [Azure CLI](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli?view=azure-cli-latest).
 * The latest version of [Node.js](https://nodejs.org/en/download/).
 * [Typescript Compiler](https://www.npmjs.com/package/typescript) v2.2.0 or later.
+  * This should already be part of the dependencies, when configuring the project for the first time.
 * [TFS Cross Platform Command Line Interface](https://github.com/Microsoft/tfs-cli)
   * The `tfx-cli` can be installed using `npm`, a component of `Node.js` by running `npm i -g tfx-cli`